ArihantKhaitan/Fitness_app/README.md

-Here’s a complete `README.md` tailored for your **Weight Loss Tracker Flutter App** — formatted like the example you gave, and including tools, setup, features, and commands:

----

 # 🏋️‍♂️ AI-Powered Weight Loss Tracker App

 A beautifully designed Flutter app that helps users monitor and achieve their weight goals.
 Includes features like daily health tips, weight history charts, goal setting, Firebase integration, and more — all wrapped in a dark modern UI.
 Ideal for anyone pursuing a healthier lifestyle.

----

 ## 🚀 Features